2018 Subaru Outback is heavy on capability, light on refresh

 The same trim levels from last year will be available this year: standard, Premium, Limited and Touring.
 The last two trims are available with a 6-cylinder engine, but all four come standard with a 2.5-liter inline-4 and all-wheel drive.

 Inside, an updated center console is highlighted by Subaru's latest and greatest Starlink infotainment system, which is upgraded to a bigger 8.0-inch touchscreen on higher trim models.
 A 6.5-inch touchscreen is standard (up from 6.2 inches last year) and new climate controls round out the tech you can touch.
+Both systems feature standard Apple CarPlay and Android Auto, something the outgoing Outback lacked.

 Subaru also updated the interior parts you can feel with upgraded materials in Limited and Touring trims that include a stitched dashboard, leather seating with stitched details, piano black trim and silver-colored bezels for control knobs.